'We're in massive trouble with Kamala': Elon Musk and Trump sound alarm on America's existence * WorldNetDaily * by Joe Kovacs

 “This is migrant crime,” and the former commander in chief said he was considering changing his catchphrase of “Biden Migrant Crime” to “Kamala Migrant Crime.”

 “These are rough people.
-These care criminals that make our criminals look like nice people.”
+These are criminals that make our criminals look like nice people.”

 Trump said Kamala is “such a liar because she was called the border czar and she never even went there.”